 Here is a brief introduction to the panda.

-(Update June 2019: The model is further outlined in my handbook, Digital Compassion.
-Find links to resellers on my hello page.)
+(Update June 2019: The model is further outlined in my handbook, Digital Compassion.)

 This panda story begins with the head.
 The large circle encompasses everyone who uses your solution.
 I call these people PARTICIPANTS, and this dovetails nicely with a word for the people who are not using your solution: non-participants.
 I intentionally avoid the word “users” as this brings to mind people who are making use of the solution in the way you intended, which is not always the case.